katlani/katlani/vocab.md

 - `lia` - Indirect object case
 - `my` - Genitive case
 - `pat` - "that" as in "I said that..."
+- `li` - converts a word to an adverb

 ## Prefixes and Suffixes
 - `no-` - Negation prefix